Digilent/Nexys-Video-OLED/README.md

 Requirements
 --------------
 * **Nexys Video**:To purchase a Nexys Video, see the [Digilent Store](https://store.digilentinc.com/nexys-video-artix-7-fpga-trainer-board-for-multimedia-applications/)
-* **Vivado 2018.2 Installation**:To set up Vivado, see the [Installing Vivado and Digilent Board Files Tutorial](https://reference.digilentinc.com/vivado/installing-vivado/start).
+* **Vivado 2020.1 Installation**:To set up Vivado, see the [Installing Vivado and Digilent Board Files Tutorial](https://reference.digilentinc.com/vivado/installing-vivado/start).
-* **Serial Terminal Emulator Application**: For more information see the [Installing and Using a Terminal Emulator Tutorial](https://reference.digilentinc.com/learn/programmable-logic/tutorials/tera-term).
 * **MicroUSB Cable**
+* **12 Volt Power Supply**

 Demo Setup
 --------------
 1. Download and extract the most recent release ZIP archive from this repository's [Releases Page](https://github.com/Digilent/Nexys-Video-OLED/releases).
-2. Open the project in Vivado 2018.2 by double clicking on the included XPR file found at "\<archive extracted location\>/vivado_proj/Nexys-Video-OLED.xpr".
+2. Open the project in Vivado 2020.1 by double clicking on the included XPR file found at "\<archive extracted location\>/vivado_proj/Nexys-Video-OLED.xpr".
 3. In the Flow Navigator panel on the left side of the Vivado window, click **Open Hardware Manager**.
 4. Plug the Nexys Video into the computer using a MicroUSB cable.
 5. In the green bar at the top of the Vivado window, click **Open target**.
 Select **Auto connect** from the drop down menu.